-you must not be in receipt of regular income either from an annuity or a top-up pension in the LGPS in respect of a LGPS AVC plan that you paid into and took payment of previously, and
+you must not be in receipt of regular income either from an annuity or a top-up pension in the LGPS in respect of a LGPS AVC plan that you paid into and took payment of previously

-if you hold more than one LGPS AVC plan you must transfer all of your plans even if the plans are held with different LGPS funds (other than an AVC plan awarded to you as part of a divorce settlement)
+if you hold more than one LGPS AVC plan you must transfer all of your plans, even if the plans are held with different LGPS funds (other than an AVC plan awarded to you as part of a divorce settlement)

-Please note, if your AVC plan started on or after 1 April 2014 when take your main LGPS benefits you must also take your AVC plan in one of the ways listed in the ‘options available in the LGPS’ section mentioned earlier in this letter.
-Therefore, any option to transfer your AVC plan would have to be made before the date on which your main LGPS benefits become payable.
+Please note, if you paid into the LGPS on or after 1 April 2014, you must take your AVC plan when you take your main LGPS benefits.
+Therefore, any option to transfer your AVC plan would have to be made before the date your main LGPS benefits become payable.

 If you transfer your AVC plan to one or more different pension arrangements you may be able to access additional options that are not available under the LGPS rules.
 More information about this is provided below.